chhenning/chhenning.github.io/docs/blog/posts/2025-12-22__03_simple_simulations/index.md

 Python makes it very easy to create simple simulations to simulate complex processes.
 There is usually a math solution but that can be hard to remember.

-In the spirit of [Raymond Hettinger's](https://github.com/rhettinger) [Modern Python LiveLessons: Big Ideas and Little Code in Python](https://www.oreilly.com/videos/modern-python-livelessons/9780134743400/) course.
+In the spirit of [Raymond Hettinger's](https://github.com/rhettinger){: target="_blank" } [Modern Python LiveLessons: Big Ideas and Little Code in Python](https://www.oreilly.com/videos/modern-python-livelessons/9780134743400/){: target="_blank" } course.
 We will explore some basic simulation.

 <!-- more -->